E-commerce

 |---|---|---|

-Assign an owner to each action, a realistic deadline, and a measurable success criterion (fewer tickets for a given issue, score improvement, lower drop-off rate at a given step).
-Document decisions to avoid reopening the same debates every quarter.
+Assign a owner per action, a realistic deadline and a measurable success criterion (drop in the number of tickets for a given issue, improvement in a score, lower abandonment rate at a step).
+Document decisions to avoid reopening the same debates each quarter.

-Step 5: Measure impact and close the loop
+Step 5: Measure the impact and close the loop

-After deployment, reschedule a targeted collection or monitor tracking indicators: changes in NPS or CSAT within the relevant scope, tickets with the same code, recent reviews.
-Compare across time windows consistent with your seasonality (sales, holidays, launches).
-Shopify notes that the right tools make it possible to establish satisfaction baselines and track improvement over time, including through metrics such as CSAT, NPS, or CES when they are used consistently.
+After deployment, reschedule a targeted collection or monitor follow-up indicators: changes in NPS or CSAT for the relevant scope, tickets with the same code, recent reviews.
+Compare over windows that are consistent with your seasonality (sales, holidays, launches).
+Shopify notes that the right tools make it possible to establish baselines of satisfaction and track improvement over time, including through metrics such as CSAT, NPS, or CES when they are used consistently.

 NPS: useful for the overall trend if the collection method remains constant.